elasticpath/react-pwa-reference-storefront/src/components/src/AppHeader/README.md

 #### Description

-Displays a header at the top of each page in your store.
+Displays a header at the top of each page in the storefront.
 The `AppHeaderMain` component can contain any of the `AppHeader*` subcomponents.

 #### Usage